UMN-CMS/ZFinder/ZFinder/Event/docs/ZDefinition.md

 data), and a quantity that starts with 't' makes the cut on the Trigger Level info.

+There is also the variable 'aeta' which, instead of using normal eta, uses
+|eta|.
+Like all variables it can have 'g' or 't' prefixed.

 ##### Allowed Values

 A list of all allowed strings for `${Variable}`, `${Opperator}`, and `${Value}`